Renlong-WANG/Renlong-WANG.github.io/index.md

 ## Research Interests

-- Industrial IoT System
+- Decision Analysis and Optimization under Uncertainty
-- Network Cybersecurity
+- Multi-criteria Decision-Making
-- Applied Machine Learning
+- Hypergraph (Meta-Network Modeling and Analysis)
+- Emergency Management and Decision-Making

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focuses on decision analytics problems that emergency management faces in real life.
+My interests are on the **hypergraph**, **multi-criteria decision-making** and **optimization** and its applications in **Emergency Management and Operation** under highly uncertainty.
+In a word, my objective is to conduct inspired orginal research in emergency management by cross-application of hypergraphs, multi-criteria decision-making, and optimization tools.
+This endeavor seeks to propel the advancement and innovation within this field, fostering the creation of more effective and dependable solutions for societal needs.

 <br>